 Personally, this is the most enjoying movie I have ever watched.
 The thrill when a shiver is sent up your spine is such a surprising and addicting feeling and the romance was quite lovingly solid.
-Others who have watched Steins;Gate and have enjoyed it will also unquestionably enjoy it.
+Others who have watched Steins;Gate and have enjoyed it will also most likely enjoy it.
 I haven’t re-watched this, as I just finished watching but if you enjoy re-watching things, just go for it.
 Next time I do watch this though, heck, I’ll make sure to get the disk.

 Overall, from the opening to the conclusion it's quality production.
 Inevitably, because this movie is only 90 minutes, it might not cover entirely everything as it achieved in the Steins;Gate anime.
 But for what it performed, it did an amazing job.
 Steins;Gate: Fuka Ryouiki no Déjà vu is a very memorable movie which serves to be the absolute final to the Steins;Gate franchise.

 How does one continue a story that has already wrapped up perfectly?
 The announcement of a Steins;Gate sequel film was inevitably met by both caution and anticipation.
 Like the concept of travelling backwards in time, Steins;Gate: Fuka Ryouiki no Déjà vu is a paradox.
 It does not need to exist, and yet it still has every right to.

 It could have been an ordinary piece of fanservice, a throwaway story, and some would have been perfectly content with that.
 It could have been a forgettable prequel or even a retelling of the TV series' story.
 There were so many options available that you can't help but wonder, why on Earth did they choose to make a direct sequel of all things?
 It's almost as if they were asking, begging for a disaster.